Obsidian for Minimalists

 Download the accompanying PDF checklist to keep track of every step of your setup.

-Always have easy access to reference Markdown formatting and Obsidian keyboard shortcuts with these cheatsheets (available in PDF and Markdown format).
+Always have easy access to reference Markdown formatting and Obsidian keyboard shortcuts with these PDF cheatsheets.

 Is the course right for you?